Migrations

 Relations are stored as plain scalar columns (<name>_id) typed from the target’s primary key; no FOREIGN KEY, REFERENCES or ON DELETE SQL is emitted, and referential integrity is left to the application.

-Auto-created many-to-many through tables are created and dropped together with their model (just like Django’s base schema editor), so ManyToManyField add/list/remove works at the ORM level.
+Auto-created many-to-many through tables are created and dropped together with their model, so ManyToManyField add / list / remove works at the ORM level.
 Custom (through=) models are created as ordinary tables.

 Multi-table inheritance and primary-key-only models